makersacademy/acebook-java-template/README.md

   - `selenium` for feature testing
   - `faker` to generate fake names for testing
   - `junit4` for unit testing
-  - `spring-security` for authentication and user management
+  - `auth0` and `spring-security` for authentication and user management

 Below, you'll find specific learning objectives for each tool.